دوماهنامه

 Introduction

-The high-water requirement of sugarcane in arid and semi-arid regions, coupled with a decrease in rainfall, has led to an increase in the use of drainage water for sustainable production management.
+The high water demand of sugarcane in arid and semi-arid regions, combined with declining rainfall, has led to increased use of drainage water as a strategy for sustainable production management.
 It has been estimated that 20% of all cultivated land and 33% of irrigated agricultural land are affected by high salinity.
 Salinity stress poses two main threats to plants: ionic toxicity and osmotic stress.
-Ionic toxicity occurs when there is a significant buildup of Na+ in the leaves in a saline environment.
-This disrupts the balance of water and ions in plants, damages organelle structure, and inhibits plant growth, potentially leading to death.
+Ionic toxicity occurs when there is a significant accumulation of Na⁺ in plant leaves under saline conditions.
+This disrupts the balance of water and ions, damages organelle structures, inhibits growth, and can ultimately lead to plant death.
 Some studies have shown that ion toxicity caused by Na+ can inflict more irreversible damage on plants than osmotic stress.
 Silicon application (Si) showed improved photosynthetic efficiency, growth, and yield compared to plants under salt stress.
 Previous studies have also shown that silicon treatments can increase salinity tolerance in various plants, including wheat, corn, rice, and canola.
 However, the extent of silicon-mediated benefits under salinity can vary greatly between species and is largely dependent on the plant's capacity for element uptake dictated by its genetic makeup.
 There is limited information regarding the use of drainage water in sugarcane irrigation management in arid and semi-arid regions, as well as the potential for improving salinity stress through silicon application.
 Therefore, this study was conducted to evaluate the effects of Si on two sugarcane varieties irrigated with salt water.

 Materials and Methods